nicolarighetti/Granger-causality-test-with-R/Granger-test-with-R.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-The results are the same as above, in this case, but this approach has the advantage that the series can be modeled flexibly prior to testing Granger’s causality.
-For instance, by adding a seasonality term or other variables when necessary.
+This approach has the advantage that the series can be modeled in a flexible manner before testing Granger’s causality.
+For instance, by adding a seasonal term or other variables when necessary.

-Morevoer, this approach permits to specify the heteroscedasticity-consistent estimation (HC) or the heteroscedasticity and autocorrelation consistent estimation (HAC) of the covariance matrix of the coefficient estimates, also in the Newey West form, for instance by using the functions provided by the [sandwich](https://cran.r-project.org/web/packages/sandwich/index.html) package.
+Moreover, this approach permits the specification of heteroscedasticity-consistent (HC) or heteroscedasticity and autocorrelation consistent standard errors (HAC), also in the Newey West form, for instance by using the functions provided by the [sandwich](https://cran.r-project.org/web/packages/sandwich/index.html) package.